Pop Is Dead

 "Pop Is Dead" is a song by the English rock band Radiohead, released as a non-album single on 10 May 1993, several months after their debut album, Pablo Honey.
 It features a chromatic guitar riff and lyrics criticising the music industry.
 The music video features the singer, Thom Yorke, in a coffin.

-"Pop Is Dead" reached number 42 on the UK singles chart and received mixed reviews.
+"Pop Is Dead" reached number 42 on the UK singles chart and received negative reviews.
 Years later, members of Radiohead said they regretted releasing it.
 It is not available on streaming platforms.

 Music

 "Pop Is Dead" is driven by a chromatic riff played by the lead guitarist, Jonny Greenwood.
-As with Radiohead's previous single, "Anyone Can Play Guitar", the lyrics criticise the media and music industry.
+Louder described it as a "crunching, seething and quite silly alt-rock track".
+The lyrics criticise the media and music industry, a theme shared with Radiohead's previous single, "Anyone Can Play Guitar".
 The singer, Thom Yorke, said: "I wrote 'Pop Is Dead' as a kind of epitaph to 1992.
 Hence the lines 'Pop is dead / died an ugly death by catalogue'."
-A performance was included in the 1995 live video Live at the Astoria.
+At a live performance in 1994, Yorke dedicated the song to "members of the press ... fucking bunch of losers".

 The journalist Mac Randall described the acoustic B-side "Banana Co." as "Beatlesque", with lyrics hinting at a loathing of multinational corporations.
 The electric version of "Banana Co." was later included on the "Street Spirit (Fade Out)" single (1996).
 Another B-side, a live performance of the Pablo Honey song "Ripcord", was recorded at a Town and Country Club gig in London in February 1993, when Radiohead opened for Belly.
 The performance contains extra lyrics: "They can kiss my ass!"